-Three accuracy measures to measure the content returned, one each for pediatric, adolescent, and adult
+- One capability measure to measure if the concept is returned - Three accuracy measures to measure the content returned-one each for pediatric, adolescent, and adult

-The basic level of Clinical Decision Support Validation contains eight measures (measures 5-12 Assessment measures).
+The basic level of Clinical Decision Support Validation contains eight measures (Measures 5-12 for Assessment).

-Earliest Date
+Earliest date

-Definition: The date at which point the patient could receive the next dose if the patient was likely not to return or has other reasons to accelerate the schedule more quickly than the recommended date.
+Definition: The date at which point the patient could receive the next dose if the patient is likely not to return or has other reasons to accelerate the schedule more quickly than the recommended date.

-- 5. The IIS HL7 interface returns an Earliest Date for each forecasted dose. - 6.
-The Earliest Date returned by the IIS matches the CDC CDSi expected value for routine age-based pediatric recommendations. - 7.
-The Earliest Date returned by the IIS matches the CDC CDSi expected value for routine age-based adolescent recommendations. - 8.
-The Earliest Date returned by the IIS matches the CDC CDSi expected value for routine age-based adult recommendations.
+- 5. The IIS HL7 interface returns an earliest date for each forecasted dose. - 6.
+The earliest date returned by the IIS matches the CDC CDSi expected value for routine age-based pediatric recommendations. - 7.
+The earliest date returned by the IIS matches the CDC CDSi expected value for routine age-based adolescent recommendations. - 8.
+The earliest date returned by the IIS matches the CDC CDSi expected value for routine age-based adult recommendations.

-Recommended Date
+Recommended date